SeokjaeLIM/DSSN_release/README.md

 You can download pretrained DSSN model
 * [Trained with GOPRO](https://drive.google.com/open?id=1zMUud-FvOjbW9jCpGzvh71p_SL6T_7r0)

+### Note
-Note that you should place the weights in the ./data/model/ & test results are saved in the ./data/result/
+1. you should place the weights in the ./data/model/
+2. Dataset is also placed in the ./data directory  (i.e., ./data/GoPro_Large)
+3. test results are saved in the ./data/result/

 ### Training
 * Deep Spectral-Spatial network training
 ```bash
 python main_ULT.py n